msolides2020/MU5MES01-2020/04-Stability_bifurcations/README.md

 - In the written report you should correctly formulate each mathematical problem solved.
 You should not report all the details of the derivation of the formulation in the report.
 You will be asked about that during the oral examination.

 **Important informations:**

-- Deadline: For the final version **Thurdsay 19 december, 23h59**.
+  - Deadline: For the final version **Monday 4 January, 23h59**.
-- **The maximal length of the report is 8 pages.
-However, keep in mind that, with the quantity of information, the shorter the better.
-A 3 page report can be better than a 8 page report.**
+  - **The maximal length of the report is 4 pages. **
   - To submit your report:
-    - a paper copy of your report should be returned  **Friday 20/12**.
-One paper version per group is sufficient.
-The paper copy should correspond to the document sent on github.
       - An electronic version should be submitted to github.
-Use the same repository you used for the first report.
-If you want to change your group, send a message on slack (should be exceptional).
+Proceed as follows to create the work and submission repository for your group:
+        - **Only one of the two students** of your group will go to  https://classroom.github.com/g/N7o4GEQ4, accept the assignement and create a `new team`, naming the team as `NAMESTUDENT1-NAMESTUDENT2`.
+        - **Once the first student has create the team**, the second student goes to https://classroom.github.com/g/N7o4GEQ4, accepts the assignment and asks to join the team with his name (do not create another team, there should one team for group).

       - In your "group" repository you should:
           1. Create a directory called `CR2`
           2. Put your report in the pdf form named as `MES01-CR2-studentname1-studentname2.pdf` (file with a different naming scheme will not be accepted and evaluated.
           3. Put all your files you used to obtain your results in `CR2/src` (namely the *.py and *.ipynb files)
   - We will evaluate the quality of the presentation (language, typesetting, and figures).
 Being able to effectively communicate your results is important for your future.
-- We require you to be able to use git at least to push your data to the repository.
+  - We ask you to be able to use git at least to push your data to the repository.
 This is the main reason why we ask to submit your report on the github platform.
 We will not accept submissions by mail.
 # Nonlinear design of concrete bridge towers

 The largest bridges in the world are [cable-stayed